 The Dosage of Kapardak Bhasma

 250 mg to 500 mg twice a day.
 The adjunct/ Anupan, which is an administered along with or just after the medicine to enhance its therapeutic action, for this medicine is Vasa svarasa (Adhatoda vasica juice)/ nimbu svarasa (lemon juice)/ trikatu kashaya (decoction prepared with an equal quantity of Piper longum/ Piper nigrum and Zingiber officinale)/ honey, butter/ milk cream.
-Or take as directed by physician.
+Or take as directed by a physician.

 You can buy this medicine online or from medical stores.